ITISFoundation/osparc-docs/d1.1-report/tech/parts/client-side.md

 ## Frameworks

 The front-end part corresponds to the software running on the client side.
-The server-side transmits the program/instructions to the web-browser, on the client-side, which interprets and executes them.
-The front-end interacts directly with the user and for that reason, one of its main features of front-end frameworks is the Graphical User Interface (GUI).
-There is a wide variety of frameworks that supports the development of front-ends among which we have pre-selected: [vue], [react], [qooxdoo] and [wt].
+The server-side transmits the program/instructions to the web-browser on the client-side, which interprets and executes them.
+The front-end interacts directly with the user and for that reason one of main features of front-end frameworks is the Graphical User Interface (GUI).
+Among the wide variety of frameworks that support the development of front-ends we have pre-selected: [vue], [react], [qooxdoo] and [wt] for further review.

-In order to review different frameworks, we decided to build a Single-Page-Application with a similar User Interface implementing the same features so that we could make a fair comparison.
+For comparing the different frameworks, we decided to build with each of them a Single-Page-Application, with a similar User Interface, and implementing the same features.

 The aspects reviewed are the following:

-- **Interactive layout**: The layout consists of at least 4 main components (Available services, Settings viewer, 3D renderer and Workbench).
+- **Interactive layout**: The layout consists of at least 4 main components: Available services, Settings viewer, 3D renderer and Workbench.
 The user should be able to interact with the sizing/position of those components.
-A Results viewer has been also implemented for the React and qooxdoo prototypes.
+A Results viewer was also implemented for the React and qooxdoo prototypes.
 - **3D renderer**: The 3D viewer shows an interactive object.
-Three.js is the most popular JavaScript library that uses WebGL and has been used for all 4 prototypes.
+Three.js, the most popular JavaScript library that uses WebGL, was used for all four prototypes.
-- **Workbench**: Shows how the different computational services are connected to conform a pipeline.
+- **Workbench**: The workbench shows how the different computational services are connected to form a pipeline.
-- **Data binding in UI**: All the information used in the frontend is a JSON object.
-This data needs to be converted to something meaningful for the user so that the complexity behind turns into buttons, text/number inputs...
+- **Data binding in UI**: All the information used in the frontend is contained in a JSON object.
+This data needs to be converted to something meaningful for the user so that the complexity behind it turns into buttons, text/number inputs...
-- **Dynamic styling**: By clicking a checkbox or dropdown menu, the style should be switchable.
+- **Dynamic styling**: By clicking a checkbox or dropdown menu, the GUI style should be switchable.
-- **Front-end/Back-end communication**: Some logic is implemented in the client-side, but the heaviest logic stays in the server side.
-That is why the client needs to communicate with the server.
-E.g. when the web application is started, it asks the server what are the available services.
+- **Front-end/Back-end communication**: Some logic is implemented on the client-side, but the heaviest logic stays on the server side.
+Thus, the client needs to communicate with the server.
+E.g. when the web application is started, it needs to ask the server what are the available services.
 For vue, react and qooxdoo, the web socket socket.io module was used.

 ### [vue]